88Alex/toml-cpp/README.md

 Method summary:

+`parseInteger(string)`: parses an integer.
+Returns a long (64-bit) integer.

+`parseBoolean(string)`: parses a boolean.
+Returns a bool value.

+`parseDouble(string)`: parses a double.
+Returns a double (64-bit floating-point).

+`clipSpaces(string&)`: clips all the spaces from a string.
+No return value.
+NOTE: This method is public, but only used internally.

 `setFile(string)`: sets the file to the file indicated in the string.
 You don't even have to pass it a file object.
 Toml-C++ does that for you.
 No return value.

 `load()`: now this is one fun method.
 It loads everything from the TOML file into the data structure.
 No return value.
+Throws: TomlError.

 `getElements()`: retrieves all the fundamental-level elements from the data structure.
 Returns an object of type `vector<TomlElement>`.